Confederal militias: The CNT Defense Committees

 To that ideal figure of six, one more member could be added to cover “high-profile” tasks.
 The clandestinity of the group had to be absolute.
 They were the basic nucleus of a revolutionary armed force, capable of mobilizing larger secondary groups, and these, in turn, the entire people.

 The scope of action of each defense group was a very precise demarcation within each neighborhood, indicated on a map.
 The neighborhood defense committee coordinated all these defense cadres, and received a monthly report from each of the group secretaries.
 The defense committees were also organized at the regional and national level, due to the importance of communications and coordination in a revolutionary insurrection.

 The Defense Committees were replaced, in August 1936, by the Control Patrols acting under the command of the Central Committee of Antifascist Militias of Catalonia.
 However, the defense committees were reactivated during the Barcelona May Days, when the Spanish Republic clashed with the CNT-FAI and POUM, in a dispute over the control of Revolutionary Catalonia.

-Central Committee of Antifascist Militias of Catalonia

-On July 19, 1936 in Barcelona, the military garrison had about six thousand men, compared to almost two thousand assault guards and two hundred Mossos d'Esquadra.
-The Civil Guard, who were split between both sides were about three thousand.
-The CNT-FAI had about twenty thousand militants (among some 200,000 affiliates), organized in neighborhood defense committees.
-In the CNT's liaison commission with the Government of Catalonia and the loyalist military, they promised to stop the coup plotters with only a thousand armed militants.

-There was a double transformation of those defense cadres.
-That of the popular militias, who defined the Aragon front in the first days, establishing the collectivization of land in the liberated Aragonese towns; and that of the revolutionary committees that brought about a "new revolutionary order", in every neighborhood of Barcelona and in every town in Catalonia.
-Their common origin in the defense cadres meant that confederal militias and revolutionary committees were always very united and interrelated.
-Those local committees, in some towns, were the result of the relationship of forces existing in each locality, and sometimes they were merely front-populist organs, without any revolutionary aspiration.

-The revolutionary committees carried out important administrative tasks ranging from the issuance of food vouchers, safe conduct passes, wedding celebrations, supply and maintenance of hospitals, to the expropriation of food, furniture and buildings, financing of secular education and schools managed by the Libertarian Youth, payments to militiamen, or to their families, etc.

-On July 21, a Plenum of Local and Regional unions of the CNT renounced the very coordination and extension of power that the revolutionary committees already exercised in the streets.
-It was decided to accept the creation of the Central Committee of Anti-fascist Militias of Catalonia (CCMA), an organism in which all anti-fascist organizations participated.